MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 The Risks of Copyright Infringement When Using AI-Generated Content Under Japanese Law

 Even if the development and training stages of AI are conducted legally under Article 30-4 of the Japanese Copyright Law, there is no guarantee that the content generated by using AI will not infringe on copyrights.
-Legal protection is limited to the training phase, and during the generation and usage stages, AI users directly bear the risk of being held responsible for copyright infringement.
+Legal leniency is limited to the training phase; at the generation and usage stages, users themselves directly bear the risk of copyright infringement.

 In Japanese case law, for copyright infringement to be established, it is generally required that two criteria are met: “similarity” and “dependence.”
 Similarity refers to the substantial resemblance of the later work to the creative expression of the existing copyrighted work.
 Mere ideas, styles, or common expressions shared are not enough to establish similarity.
 Dependence means that the later work was created based on the existing copyrighted work, and if it was created by chance without knowledge of the existing work, dependence is negated.

 When using generative AI, it is entirely conceivable that the output may resemble existing copyrighted works.
 The issue lies in determining dependence.
 If AI users are aware of a specific copyrighted work and provide instructions (prompts) to replicate it, dependence is clearly established.
 More complex is the scenario where the user is unaware of a specific work, yet the AI generates something similar because it had that work in its training data.
-While there is no established legal opinion on this matter yet, there is an argument that dependence could be inferred from the fact that the AI’s training data included the copyrighted work.
+Although no settled legal view exists yet, some argue that dependence could be inferred where the AI’s training data includes the copyrighted work.
 AI models’ training data is often vast and opaque, making it virtually impossible for users to fully comprehend it.
 This represents an intrinsic legal risk that is extremely difficult for companies to manage.

 Since it is impossible to completely eliminate this risk, companies must manage it and take practical measures to prepare for potential disputes.
-Firstly, it is crucial to establish clear guidelines for the use of generative AI within the company and ensure thorough employee training.
+First, it is crucial to establish clear guidelines for the use of generative AI within the company and ensure thorough employee training.
 It is necessary to define what purposes, which AI tools, and how they may be used.
 Secondly, a process should be introduced to review and edit AI-generated content by human eyes, especially before releasing it externally.
-Treating AI-generated content merely as a starting point and adding human creative judgment to the final product can reduce the similarity to the original copyrighted works.
+Using AI output only as a starting point and then adding human creative input to the final product can help reduce similarity to existing works.
 Thirdly, it is advisable to retain records related to the generation process as much as possible.
 Records of what prompts were used for generation can be valuable evidence to demonstrate the absence of intent to infringe when dependence is contested.

 Comparing Key Legal Issues in AI and Copyright Under Japanese Law